| Home

 disabled.
 It suggests an amount of Rs 50,000 to meet the educational costs

+of those children falling under the latter category.
 The RTE bill provides ‘that a child suffering from

 disability, as defined in Clause (i) of Section 2 of the Persons with